Policy 5460C

 Service Animals

 Individuals with disabilities may be accompanied by their service animals at all College locations.
 By law, a service animal means a dog or a miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.
-Examples of such tasks include, but are not limited to: assisting an individual with low vision with navigation; alerting individuals who are hard of hearing to the presence of people or objects; pulling a person’s wheelchair; or providing assistance with stability or balance to an individual with a disability.
+Examples of such tasks include, but are not limited to: assisting an individual with low vision with navigation; alerting individuals who are hard of hearing to the presence of people or objects; pulling a person’s wheelchair; or providing assistance with stability or balance to an individual with a mobility disability.

 Exceptions

-he College may exclude a service animal from a College facility and/or from campus if its behavior poses a direct threat to the health or safety of others or when its presence fundamentally alters the nature of a program or activity.
+The College may exclude a service animal from a College facility and/or from campus if its behavior poses a direct threat to the health or safety of others or when its presence fundamentally alters the nature of a program or activity.
 Furthermore, the College may ask an individual with a disability to remove a service animal from a College facility and/or from campus if the animal is out of control and the individual does not take immediate and effective action to control it; or if the animal is not housebroken.

 Responsibilities of Individuals with Service Animals